-Implemented in collaboration with Generations For Peace and funded by AEXCID (Agencia Extremeña de Cooperación Internacional para el Desarrollo), the Young Peacebuilders Programme is an example of a meaningful partnership that strengthens the ground-breaking UN Security Council Resolutions 2250 and 2419 on Youth, Peace and Security which recognize that “young people play an important and positive role in the maintenance and promotion of international peace and security”.
+Funded by AEXCID (Agencia Extremeña de Cooperación Internacional para el Desarrollo) and the second edition implemented in collaboration with Generations for Peace, Young Peacebuilders is an example of a meaningful partnership that strengthens the groundbreaking UN Security Council Resolutions 2250 and 2419 on Youth, Peace and Security which recognize that “young people play an important and positive role in the maintenance and promotion of international peace and security”.

-The programme took place in four phases of learning, to maximize the outcomes that can be achieved trough a single one-week training and encourage participants to apply the lessons learned:
+The programme uses blended curriculum and consists out of four phases of learning, to maximize the outcomes that can be achieved through a single one-week face-to-face training and encouraging participants to apply the lessons learned:

 Phase 1: Online Engagement